veirs/orcasound-signal-classifier/README.md

 # My Questions are:

-why does the NN not converge and detect the labelled calls? why does the accuracy of the training set increase nicely but
+Why does the NN not converge and detect the labelled calls?
+Why does the accuracy of the training set increase nicely but
      when the labels of the training set are predicted, they are not at all accruate?

-here is the confusion matrix after 10 epochs:
+Here is the confusion matrix after 10 epochs:

 Confusion matrix fractions for predictions on dataset train dataset of length 828